dlstreamer/dlstreamer/docs/source/dev_guide/object_tracking.md

 ## Performance considerations

-Object tracking can help improve performance of both object detection (gvadetect) and object classification (gvaclassify) elements
+Object tracking can help improve performance of both object detection `(`gvadetect`) and object classification (`gvaclassify`) elements

-- Object detection: *short-term-imageless* tracking types allow to reduce object detection frequency by setting property `inference-interval` in gvadetect element.
+- Object detection: *short-term-imageless* tracking types enable reducing object detection frequency by setting the `inference-interval` property in the `gvadetect` element.
-- Object classification: if object was classified by `gvaclassify` on frame N, we can skip classification of the same object for several next frames N+1,N+2,... and reuse last classification result from frame N. Reclassification interval is controlled by property `reclassify-interval` in `gvaclassify` element.
+- Object classification: if an object was classified by `gvaclassify` on frame N, you can skip classification of the same object for several next frames N+1,N+2,... and reuse last classification result from frame N. Reclassification interval is controlled by the `reclassify-interval` property in the `gvaclassify` element.

-For example the following pipeline
+See the sample pipeline below:

 ```bash
 gst-launch-1.0 \